wework/plasma/README.md

 ### Creating a Pull Request

 1. When you're ready, push your branch to Github and create a pull request.
 2. If you've made visual changes, include screenshots.
-3. If you've made implementation changes, run `yarn jest:update` to update jest snapshots.
+3. If you've made implementation changes, run `yarn test:update` to update jest snapshots.
 4. PR will be reviewed
 5. When PR is accepted, it will be merged into master.
 6. (Optional) If you also need to publish a new Plasma version, read that section.